cwaldbieser/txamqpprovisioner/docs/pds.rst

 The RDBMS attribute resolver looks up attributes from a RDBMS using drivers provided by the standard DBAPI2 interface.
-This resolver expects to find its configuration options located under the `RDBMS Attribute Resolver` section of the main provisioner configuration file.
+This resolver expects to find its configuration options located under the `RDBMS Attribute Resolver` section for subject attribute resolution or `RDBMS Group Attribute Resolver` section for group attribute resolution.
 The options are as follows:

 * **query** (required) - A SQL query that returns rows of attribute name-value pairs.
 Multi-valued attributes will have a row for each value.
-  The query should take a single parameter, which is the subject.
+  The query should take a single parameter, which is the identifier of the object attributes will be resolved for (a subject or a group).
 * **driver** (required) - The name of the DBAPI2 driver module name that will provide the underlying database connection.
 * **named_param** (optional) - Some DB drivers require that parameters be